Dylancyclone/VMF2OBJ/README.md

 - Rebuild argument system
 - Add support for external resources
 - See if it's feesable to implement advanced VMT features now, or wait for later
+- Add progress bars for each step

 ### Feature Wishlist
 This list contains little improvements that while dont HAVE to be done, they would be nice and could improve the performance of the application a little.

 - [ ] Optimizations
     - [ ] Collapse Vertex Textures
+    - [ ] Collapse Vertex Normals
     - [ ] Collapse *almost* duplicate verticies
     - [ ] Sort faces by texture
 - [ ] Advanced VMT Support